 Members of MPG attended the Cenotaph in Martin Place for the Remembrance Day service on November 11, 2017.
 They displayed a banner saying ‘Honour the War Dead by Ending War!’ and distributed a flyer to explain why they were there.
 There was a generally positive response, but some of the military community clearly resented our presence and our message.
 Another photo.

 MPG has written to the Minister for Defence again on the topic of the US marines that are routinely stationed in Darwin.
 The letter argues that the strategic reasons that the Australian government has given for the deployment are not sufficient to justify this development.
 It argues that hosting the armed forces of a foreign country represents an extraordinary departure from what has happened in the recent past – requiring a special explanation.
 The full text of the letter can be read here.

-Each year, the United Nations’ International Day of Peace (IDP) takes place on September 21.
-Members of MPG took part in a ceremony to mark IDP at Marrickville Peace Park (Richardson’s Lookout) on Saturday, September 16.
+Each year the United Nations’ International Day of Peace (IDP) officially takes place on September 21.
+To mark the occasion locally, members of MPG participated in a ceremony that was held in the Marrickville Peace Park (Richardson’s Lookout) on Saturday, September 16.
 The event was organised by our sister group the Gallipoli Centenary Peace Campaign (GCPC).
-Continue reading International Day of Peace – September 21

 The Talisman Sabre military exercises (TS2015) which are about to begin in northern Australia represent the largest combined military exercise undertaken by the Australian Defence Force (ADF).
 Around 30,000 service personnel, including 12,000 Australians, are taking part.
 There will be contingents from the US, NZ and, for the first time, Japan.